ParidhiSinghPS/LINUX_DOCS/Readme.md

 - And that’s it, welcome to your new Ubuntu Desktop!
 <img src ="/ASSESTS/new ubuntu desktop.jpeg">

-- The welcome widget will help you with some additional setup options, including:
-- When you attach a free personal or paid Ubuntu Pro subscription, you get extra security patches for your device.
-- This is only possible if you're using a long-term support (LTS) version of Ubuntu.
-- If you choose to share device information with Canonical to help make Ubuntu better, they don't collect this information by default.
-- It's only gathered if you agree to share it.
 - Downloading additional apps from Ubuntu Software.
 <img src ="/ASSESTS/ready to go.jpeg">

 ### PART 10:- Don’t forget to Update!
 - After installing Ubuntu, it's a good idea to update your system to make sure everything is current and running smoothly.
-- To keep your Ubuntu system up to date, use the Software Updater app.
-Find it in the app menu (the icon with nine squares) and it will check for and install any available updates.
-This ensures your system stays current and secure.
 <img src ="/ASSESTS/software-updater.png">

-- You can also update Ubuntu using the terminal.
-- Press CTRL+ALT+T to bring up a Terminal window (or click the terminal icon in the sidebar).
-- Type in:
-- sudo apt update
-- You will be prompted to enter your login password.
-- This will check for updates and tell you if there are any that need applying.
-To apply any updates, type:
-- sudo apt upgrade
-- Type Y, then press ENTER to confirm to finish the update process.

 ### PART 11:- You’ve installed Ubuntu!
 - I hope you enjoy your new desktop.